AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/user-access-new-relic.md

    ![New Relic login](/help/implementing/cloud-manager/assets/new-relic/newrelic-1.png)

-1. Type the account email address, and select **Send my reset link**.
+1. Enter the email address that was used to create your account, and select **Send my reset link**.

    ![Enter email address](/help/implementing/cloud-manager/assets/new-relic/newrelic-2.png)

-1. New Relic will send the user an email containing a link to confirm the account.
+1. New Relic will send you an email containing a link to confirm the account.

-If you complete the sign up process and are unable to log in to your account due to email or password error messages, please log a support ticket via the [Admin Console](https://adminconsole.adobe.com/).
+If you complete the sign up process and are unable to log in to your account due to email or password error messages, please log a support ticket via the [Admin Console.](https://adminconsole.adobe.com/)

 If you don't receive an email from New Relic: